 Racial Equity Tools is a US-baed organization that offers many introductory learning tools specific to the arts & culture sectors.

 A community agreement is a shared agreement formed by a group at the beginning of a process.
 These commitments can help to create a safe(r) space, they can be referred to if conflicts arise, and they can help set the tone and focus for your time together.
 A community agreement is an opportunity for a group to create a container that meets the needs of everyone in that group.
-The process of community agreement building invites artists to ask for what they need in order to learn and create as openly and securely as possible together.
+The process of community agreement building invites artists to ask for what they need in order to learn and create as openly and as securely as possible together.
 Community agreements can be referred to and adapted at any point of a creative process.

 The Anti-Oppression Network Safer Space Policy is a great place to start learning about community agreements, and provides suggestions for group guidelines you can riff on for your own agreement.